yomi413/2nd-sample-repo/README.md

-As we learn about code and programming, the goal is to be able to translate our new knowledge into practice.
-How do we go about do that without feeling overwhelmed and frustrated with every move we make, when we feel that every move is the wrong move?
+As we learn about coding and programming, the goal is to be able to translate our new knowledge into practice.
+How do we go about doing that without feeling overwhelmed and frustrated with every move we make, especially when we feel that every move is the wrong move?